dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Keyframe editor editing a transition](img/animation_keyframe_editor_transition.png)

-This will tell Godot, how to change the property values when it reaches this keyframe.
+This tells Godot, how to change the property values when it reaches this keyframe.

 You usually tweak your animations this way, when the movement doesn't